xhartonx/Airbnb_Booking_Rates_Prediction/README.md

 ## Models and Results

 ### Training and Generalization Performance
-- Our team created 6 models, including Logistic, Ridge, Lasso, XGBoost, Boosting, and Random Forest.
+Our team created 6 models, including Logistic, Ridge, Lasso, XGBoost, Boosting, and Random Forest.
 Discussing splitting the data in detail, we separated into training, testing, and validation data.
 Then we took the training data to train our model and predict our model on the validation data to get the AUC value.
 After running all the models, we plotted the models’ AUC curves on the same plot and chose the top 3 winning models with the best AUC then trained the whole data to receive the models’ probability.
 Finally, we averaged these models’ probability for the final prediction.

+### **Model Performance Summary**
 | Model              | AUC   | Description                                           |
 |--------------------|-------|-------------------------------------------------------|
 | Logistic Regression| 0.84  | Baseline model for comparison.                       |